ZhenHuangLab/MemXTerminator/wiki/docs/tutorials/faq.md

 2) **Q:** If my job fails or suddenly stops, can I continue the membrane subtraction or do I need to restart it?

-**A:** Unfortunately, you need to restart it.
-I think this actually needs to be improved in the future.
-But, this software ran continuously for 6 days when I used it before and everything just went well.
+**A:** Yes, you can continue to do membrane subtraction if your job suddenly fails.
+The software will read the `run_data.log` file every time you begin to do membrane subtraction, and the finished particle stacks/micrographs in the `run_data.log` will be skipped.
+By the way, this software ran continuously for 6 days when I used it before and everything just went well.

 3) **Q:** I was faced with a problem like this: `ValueError: Map ID string not found - not an MRC file, or file is corrupt` when doing Micrograph Membrane Subtraction.
 I'm sure that the micrographs should be fine.